lake-wg/edhoc/draft-ietf-lake-edhoc.md

 <!-- Test vector index (int) 22900 -->

 EDHOC with signature authentication and X.509 certificates is used.
 In this test vector, the hash value 'x5t' is used to identify the certificate.
+The optional C_1 in message_1 is omitted.
 No auxiliary data is sent in the message exchange.

 ~~~~~~~~~~~~~~~~~~~~~~~
 method (Signature Authentication)